Our program has an opening for an Assistant Professor of Research. Please read about it here.

 post-colonial, and feminist theories; Ecojustice and ecofeminist education.

 Leigh M. Harrell-Williams, Ph.D., Virginia Tech (2009).
-Statistics, quantitative research methodology, and
+Statistics and quantitative research methods; instrument

 Yeh Hsueh, Ed.D., Harvard University (1997).
-Development of children; Cross-cultural early
+Development of young children; Cross-cultural

 Children and media.